Police are investigating a series of 'suspicious fires' in the Edinburgh area

 No serious injuries were reported however a ‘number of people’ were treated at the scene and one person was taken to hospital.

-Police Scotland has said they are treating the fires as ‘suspicious’ and they are increasing police patrols in the area as a result.
+Police say they are treating the fires as ‘suspicious’ and they are increasing police patrols in the area as a result.

 The streets affected by the fires were Wester Drylaw Avenue, Wester Drylaw Drive, Crewe Road North, Groathill Loan and Groathill Road North.